Afif13/CSS-Tip/content/color-shades-color-mix/index.md

 Mix with ⚫️ black for a darker color and ⚪️ white for a lighter color

+{% image "./color-shades.png", "3 color shades from one color" %}

 ```css
 html {
   --color: #8A9B0F; /* the main color */